decryptec/YDLite/README.md

 - Files are downloaded to the host machine and can be kept or auto‑deleted
 - Powered by `yt-dlp` and `Flask`

+## Usage
+- Use python to run either via_cli.py for simple middleman or embed_api.py that uses built-in yt-dlp methods

 ## Requirements

 - Python 3.7+